𝐏𝐫𝐨𝐩𝐡𝐞𝐭 𝐌𝐮𝐡𝐚𝐦𝐦𝐞𝐝’𝐬 𝐇𝐚𝐝𝐢𝐭𝐡 𝐨𝐟 𝐭𝐡𝐞 𝐅𝐥𝐲 𝐢𝐬 𝐜𝐨𝐧𝐟𝐢𝐫𝐦𝐞𝐝 𝐛𝐲 𝐬𝐜𝐢𝐞𝐧𝐜𝐞.

 In the two world wars, the wounds of soldiers exposed to flies were observed to heal and scar faster than the wounds of unexposed soldiers.
 Even today, fly larvae, or maggots, are used medicinally to clean up festering wounds.
 They only eat dead tissue and leave healthy tissue alone.

 Is the fly ritually filthy (najis)?
 No. The Jurists concur that the fly is pure (al-dhubab tahir) and does not defile a liquid even if its quantity is small and even if it dies in it except, according to al-Shafi`i, if one of the aspects of the liquid is affected (smell, color, taste) cf. al-Baghawi, Sharh al-Sunna (11:260-261) and al-Qastallani, Irshad al-Sari (5:304-305).

 The Prophetic Sunna is an endless manual of healthy living and practical husbandry for people of all walks of life, especially the poor.
 The Prophet, upon him peace, at all times directed his Umma to avert waste and penury even in unsanitary conditions.
 Just as the hadith on camel milk and urine reveals knowledge of dietetics and natural medicine, so does the hadith of the fly reveal knowledge of preventive medicine and immunology.

-In this respect the command in these hadiths, as in many others, denotes an advisory Sunna of permissibility, not a literal obligation.
-“The command [of immersing the fly] denotes counsel (al-amru lil-irshad) so as to counter disease with cure.”
+In this respect, the command in these hadiths, as in many others, denotes an advisory Sunna of permissibility, not a literal obligation.
+“The command [of immersing the fly] denotes counsel (al-amru lil-irshad) so as to counter disease with a cure.”
 Al-Qastallani, Irshad al-Sari (5:304).